-Quick and Easy Pizza Dough – No electric mixer or fancy pizza dough hook needed here!
+No electric mixer or fancy pizza dough hook needed for this Quick and Easy Pizza Dough.
 Mix everything in one bowl, let rise for an hour, knead 1-2 times, and that’s it!
 Makes 1 large pizza, cut in half for 2 medium pizzas, or quarter it for individual pizzas.
 Foolproof homemade pizza crust every time!

 I went from being terrified of yeast, to getting my feet wet with the Cheese Zombies, to completely obsessed with pizza dough.